hristokoev/portfolio/src/projects/this.md

 tags: ["Next.js", "Tailwind CSS"]
 ---

-## Technologies used
+### Technologies used

 * NextJS (React)
 * Tailwind CSS
 * Vercel for deployment

-## Introduction
+### Introduction

 This is my first NextJS project.
-I've used it to learn NextJS and Tailwind CSS.
-I've also used it to showcase my projects.
+It was a bit overdue to have my own website and I've used this opportunity to learn NextJS.

 Gotta say, NextJS is pretty awesome.
 As it's a React framework, it was very easy to switch.